 That’s not an issue of evolution or the above theory breaking down.
 That’s an issue of chronically over consuming hyper-palatable lab-created foods that have been perfectly blended to leverage our bodies natural instincts for fat, sugar and salt – with the goal of addiction, cravings and hijacking the signals that say we’ve had enough.

-So, when many of us in western society have grown accustomed to engineered foods designed to make you want more, and to over stimulate your senses, the tasty and nutritious Broccoli (or Blueberry / Leeks / Asparagus etc) taste of nothing in comparison.
+So, when many of us in western society have grown accustomed to engineered foods designed to make you want more, and to over stimulate your senses, the nutritious Broccoli (or Blueberry / Leeks / Asparagus etc) taste of nothing in comparison.
 That’s a problem created by modern day humans – to hijack our natural instincts and motivate behaviours for profit and business growth, not with individual wellness in mind.

 That said, whether you’ve cleaned up your diet to something like IIFYM+ Thrive Eating Approach or similar, or you have still got some way to go to get the processed and addictive hyper-palatable foods out of your diet, there is one whole food that pretty much universally makes people happy.

 Why is it Cooked Eggs done any way have more #foodporn hashtags than any other food ingredient?
 Why does it create such a positive and excited response in most people?
-For example, AdapNation’s most popular foods in our Food Diary are ALWAYS the ones showing a fried or poached egg, where you can see the yolk bursting out with its orange runny sumptuousness spilling out.
+For example, AdapNation’s most popular foods in our Food Diary are ALWAYS the ones showing a fried or poached egg, where you can see the yolk bursting out with its orange runny sumptuousness.